 cat indicates that if no filename argument is given, the command will read from standard input.
 This means the program will read lines typed on the terminal by the user.
 Almost every unix filter (e.g.

 sort and more) conforms to this same interface, either reading from a named file or standard input.
 Reading from standard input can be handy for running a quick test without having to first create a file.

 cat Makefileto view the contents of the file.

 -bflag to number the non-blank lines:

 cat -bwithout a filename argument.
 The program will wait for you to type input.

 - Type a line of text and hit enter.
 It echoes the line with its line number.
 Type a few more lines and see they are also echoed back and numbered.

 - When you have finished typing your input, press control-d on a line by itself.
-This signals the end of input (EOF).
+This signals the end of input (EOF for "end of file").
 The filter program exits.

 headoutputs the first lines of the input